Networking Diagnosis (TCP/IP Stack)

-There are more advanced programs such as tcpdump and wireshark but go far beyond the scope of this article.
+There are more advanced programs such as tcpdump and wireshark as well.

 Layer 3: The network/internet layer

 Layer 3 involves working with IP addresses.
-IP addresses are like the street address of your computer on a TCP/IP network.
-Instead of specifying an address, DNS servers are used so you can say "Dave's house" instead of the actual street address.
+IP addresses are like the street address of the computer on a TCP/IP network.
+Instead of specifying an address, DNS servers are used so it will say "Dave's house" instead of the actual street address.